MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 - A virtual network in which Azure VMs will be located when they're created during migration.
 - The Azure Migrate: Server Migration tool (OVA) provisioned and configured.

-Contoso admins set up these components as follows:
+The Contoso admins set up these components by following these steps:

 1. Set up a network.
 Contoso already set up a network that can be used for Azure Migrate: Server Migration when it [deployed the Azure infrastructure](./contoso-migration-infrastructure.md)